MakeSchool-Tutorials/Git-to-Know-Branching/P02-Conflicts/content.md

 >
 > -Mosher’s Law of Software Engineering

-Let's practice what to do when your branch doesn't merge flawlessly with `master`.
+Let's practice what to do when your branch doesn't merge flawlessly with `main`.

 # Step 1 - Creating a Conflict Script